MehdiMsa/Distributed_Message_Queue/README.md

-# Distributed Message Queue with Kafka, HAProxy, Prometheus, and Grafana
+# MESALIN Distributed Message Queue with Kafka, HAProxy, Prometheus, and Grafana

-This project is a practical implementation of a distributed message queue using Apache Kafka, with load balancing provided by HAProxy, and monitoring and visualization set up with Prometheus and Grafana.
+Project MESALIN is a practical implementation of a distributed message queue using Apache Kafka, with load balancing provided by HAProxy, and monitoring and visualization set up with Prometheus and Grafana.

 ## Tools Used